Puppysin/Puppysin/README.md

   <tbody>
     <tr>
       <td>
        <h4 align="center"> 𐔌՞. .՞𐦯 Hii!
-I'm Puppy!
+I'm Eun!
 You will only find me on the 18+ servers, I feel uncomfortable being on the safe servers as a grown adult. ✶⋆.˚</i></h4>
       </td>
       <td> <img width="250" height="250" alt="lala (1)" src="https://github.com/user-attachments/assets/5a28bf52-58a0-46dc-9824-c4ce366bba08" /> </td>
     </tr>